hamllock/hamllock/README.md

-working on stuff i like
+working on stuff I like\
 currently working on bluearchive-dle

 ![](https://dcbadge.limes.pink/api/shield/399829490559352832)